midaz/langchain-ce-app/README.md

 4. **Documentation Retrieval**: Finds relevant documentation from LangChain docs
 5. **Response Generation**: Provides a helpful response with documentation links

+## Usage

+The application processes issues from a CSV file (`langchain_issues_dataset.csv`), which is pulled from the Github API.
+Each issue is analyzed and classified, with support questions receiving documentation-based responses.

 ## Setup

 1. Create a `.env` file with your API keys: